 Self-haul waste from residents is accepted at seven (7) waste management facilities from where materials are then transferred to the landfill at Bonnick Road for further processing or disposal.
-A total of 43,500 tonnes of waste was self-hauled into these stations.

 The waste management facilities manage 2,200 tpa general waste per annum in comparison to 42,000 tpa at Bonnick Road.
 Tin Can Bay processes nearly 1,800 tpa, Imbil 300 tpa and Gunalda 60 tpa, whereas the remaining facilities only process 25 tpa combined.
 Not all facilities have the same recycling infrastructure, undercover areas or weighbridges.
 A key focus area for Council is to consider how to consolidate and make these as compliant and resource and cost-efficient as possible.